 But, at University, you must learn how to use the right databases which will give you much better focussed search results.

 2. In many databases, you get the option cited by.
-This means that you can follow a particular cited reference or cited author forward in time to more current articles which have also cited that author or research.
+This means that you can follow a particular cited reference to more current articles which have also cited that research.
 The higher the number of cited by sometimes indicates the quality of the research too.